 Do you need to work with audio files?
 More and more people do.
-Whether you're creating podcasts, videos for YouTube, voiceovers for presentations, or music and special effects for games, you'll need a decent audio editor.
-In this review we'll take you through the options — from simple, free apps all the way to expensive digital audio workstations — and make some recommendations to help you come up with the right tool for your needs.
+Whether you’re creating podcasts, videos for YouTube, voiceovers for presentations, or music and special effects for games, you’ll need a decent audio editor.
+In this guide, we’ll take you through the options — from simple, free apps all the way to expensive digital audio workstations — and make some recommendations to help you come up with the right tool for your needs.

 If you own an Apple computer, GarageBand is a great place to start.
 It’s versatile, allowing you to produce music and edit audio, and comes preinstalled with macOS.
 It will meet the basic needs of many people, but lacks the power of other options we cover in this review.